Chicken and Okra Gumbo

 This recipe is safe for those who are lactose intolerant.Recipe Notes

-I learned the technique of browning the flour in a pan without fat from an elderly patient of mine.
+The technique of browning the flour in a pan without fat comes from one of our older patients in New Orleans.
 She said that it was the key to great gumbo because it let you control exactly how brown the roux would be better than if you put the flour in a pan with a lot of fat.
 It also allows you to use a lot less fat.